Also known as: chin-up, chinups, bar chin, vertical pull, lat bodyweight row

 Frequently Asked Questions

-How do I progress to full pull ups or find alternatives?
+How do I progress if I can’t do a full pull up yet?